ChenKaiXuSan/SAGAN-PyTorch/README.md

 Pytorch implementation of GANs with self-attention moudle.

 ## Overview
-This repository contains an Pytorch implementation of Spectral Normalization GAN.
+This repository contains an Pytorch implementation of self-attention GAN.
 With full coments and my code style.

-## About SNGAN
+## About SAGAN
 If you're new to SNGAN, here's an abstract straight from the paper[1]:

-One of the challenges in the study of generative adversarial networks is the insta- bility of its training.
-In this paper, we propose a novel weight normalization tech- nique called spectral normalization to stabilize the training of the discriminator.
-Our new normalization technique is computationally light and easy to incorporate into existing implementations.
-We tested the efficacy of spectral normalization on CIFAR10, STL-10, and ILSVRC2012 dataset, and we experimentally confirmed that spectrally normalized GANs (SN-GANs) is capable of generating images of better or equal quality relative to the previous training stabilization techniques.
-The code with Chainer (Tokui et al., 2015), generated images and pretrained mod- els are available at [SNGAN](https://github.com/pfnet-research/sngan_projection).
+In this paper, we propose the Self-Attention Gen- erative Adversarial Network (SAGAN) which allows attention-driven, long-range dependency modeling for image generation tasks.
+Traditional convolutional GANs generate high-resolution de- tails as a function of only spatially local points in lower-resolution feature maps.
+In SAGAN, de- tails can be generated using cues from all feature locations.
+Moreover, the discriminator can check that highly detailed features in distant portions of the image are consistent with each other.
+Fur- thermore, recent work has shown that generator conditioning affects GAN performance.
+Leverag- ing this insight, we apply spectral normalization to the GAN generator and find that this improves training dynamics.
+The proposed SAGAN per- forms better than prior work1, boosting the best published Inception score from 36.8 to 52.52 and reducing Fr´echet Inception distance from 27.62 to 18.65 on the challenging ImageNet dataset.
+Visu- alization of the attention layers shows that the generator leverages neighborhoods that correspond to object shapes rather than local regions of fixed shape.

 ## Dataset
 - MNIST